-Scrum empowers and enables self-organizing and cross-functional Development Teams to be accountable for creating releasable product Increments.
+Scrum empowers and enables self-managing, cross-functional Scrum Teams to be accountable for creating usable Increments of value.
 They don’t need a project manager to tell them what to do and track their progress.
-And having a "Done" Increment means we can stop pretending that 85% complete means anything.
+And having a Done Increment means we can stop pretending that 85% complete means anything.

 Scrum creates the conditions that force organizations to make choices about what work will be done and in what order.
 The Product Owner is a single person with both the authority and accountability to make decisions to maximize product value, which are made transparent through an ordered Product Backlog.

 A Scrum Master helps protect and maximize the benefits of the empirical process and supports a Scrum Team in becoming healthy, while embodying agility to the organization.